Dice Probability Calculator

 Should I play or should I pass? - Let's play a game!

-There are various types of game, like lotteries, where your task is to make a bet depending on the odds.
+There are various types of games, like lotteries, where your task is to make a bet depending on the odds.
 Rolling dice is one of them.
-Although it's inevitable to take some risk, you can choose the most favorable option, and maximize your chances of a win.
+Although taking some risks is inevitable, you can choose the most favorable option and maximize your chances of a win.
 Take a look at this example.

 Imagine you are playing a game where you have one of three options to choose from, which are: